 You don't rent any part of your home to your employer and use the rented portion to perform services as an employee.

-Exclusive use means you use a specific area of your home only for trade or business purposes.
-The exclusive-use area:
+Exclusive Use Exclusive use means you use a specific area of your home only for trade or business purposes.
+The exclusive-use area must meet these requirements:

-However, you don't need to meet the exclusive-use test if 1 of these applies:
+However, you don't need to meet the exclusive-use test if one of these applies:

 You use part of the home as a daycare facility for: